-Harlem is the cultural center of African American culture in the United States.
-It’s the home of the cultural movement that took place in New York City in the 1920s called the Harlem Renaissance.
-In the jazz era, many accepted Duke Ellington’s world-renowned invitation to “Take the A-Train” heading uptown in New York’s most acclaimed nightclubs and bars in Harlem.
+Harlem is a cultural icon in the US.
+It’s the home of the cultural movement that swept the whole city in the 1920s called the Harlem Renaissance.
+In the jazz era, many accepted Duke Ellington’s world-renowned invitation to “Take the A-Train” heading uptown to New York’s most acclaimed nightclubs and bars in Harlem.
 This musical hit today is associated with Harlem like no other jazz song.
-There’s a lot of history and life here.
+There’s a lot of history and buzz here.
 In this guide, we’ll show you some of the best places and the best things to do in Harlem.

 Getting to Harlem

 According to Duke Ellington, just “Take the A-Train.”
 Seriously, you can take the ACBD Uptown and recommend getting off at any of the stops up until 125th Street.
 Additionally, you can take the 123 to Lennox Avenue which is near the northern part of Central Park and the 456 will take you to East Harlem.

 Top 5 Things To Do in Harlem

 Theres a lot of things to do in Harlem and the neighborhood is pretty big.
 Here are the top 5 things to check out if you’re pressed on time.